Bob Tullius

-Robert Charles "Bob" Tullius was born 7 December 1930 in Rochester, New York.
+Robert Charles Tullius was born 7 December 1930 in Rochester, New York.
 He is best known as a race car driver and racing team owner.

 Early years

 Tullius considered a career in teaching after graduating from high school.
 He served a term in the US Air Force, and while there quarterbacked the Chanute Air Force base football team until a leg injury put an end to his playing.

-Tullius took a job in sales with Kodak, first in Rochester and later at Alexander, Virginia.
+Tullius took a job in sales with Kodak, first in Rochester and later at Alexandria, Virginia.

 In 1960 Tullius bought a Triumph TR3 for his wife.
 She rarely drove the car.
 Tullius took the TR3 to racing school himself, and won the graduation race.